-Candidacy is defined as that period in a predoctoral researcher studies when they are deemed ready to undertake independent and original research resulting in a completed thesis.
-Predoctoral researchers who have achieved candidacy status are deemed to have acquired the necessary advanced knowledge of the subject by completing the course requirements, developed the needed technical skills for work in the subject, and demonstrated the ability to do the research necessary to begin work on a thesis.
-A predoctoral researcher must do the following before achieving candidate status:
+Candidacy is defined as that period in a student's studies when they are deemed ready to undertake independent and original research resulting in a completed thesis.
+Students who have achieved candidacy status are deemed to have acquired the necessary advanced knowledge of the subject by completing the course requirements, developed the needed technical skills for work in the subject, and demonstrated the ability to do the research necessary to begin work on a thesis.
+A student must do the following before achieving candidate status: